Areas of Expertise

 About Philip Peters

 Professor Peters graduated with honors from Harvard College in 1972, received a Rotary Fellowship for advanced study at the University of Edinburgh, and went to law school at the University of California at Berkeley, where he received his J.D., Order of the Coif (top 10%) in 1976.
 While teaching an MU, Professor Peters spent a semester as a visiting scholar at Cambridge University in England.

-He began his career as a civil rights lawyer in the Civil Rights Division of the U.S. Department of Justice and then spent several years in private practice before joining the MU faculty.
-He has been elected to the American Law Institute, a highly respected academy of lawyers, judges and scholars.
+He began his career as a trial lawyer in the Civil Rights Division of the U.S. Department of Justice and then spent several years in private practice before joining the MU faculty.